aleph2c/miros/doc/zero_to_one.rst

    </p>

    <p>
-   Eve flies done to Tara and gives her the event.
+   Eve flies down to Tara and gives her the event.
 She says, "I want you to go to the terrace where there is a bartender who knows what to do with this event.
    Then I want you to go to wherever he tells you to take it.
 Good luck Tara, I believe in you."